cellsjs/piscosour/docs/developers/guides/03-flows.md

 }
 ```

-The execution of this flow will prompt this on output:
+The execution of this flow will prompt this message on output:

 ```console
 [18:13:32] Run of flow "install" is excluded for context "feature"